Lightroom Running Slow? Here's How You Can Fix It

-Optimize your Catalog.
-Do this by going into Lightroom.
-Select File -> Optimize Catalog.
+Do this by going into Lightroom, Select File -> Optimize Catalog.
 It will take a few minutes but will help speed up Lightroom browsing a bit.

-Adjust your Preview Size.
 Do this by going into Lightroom.
-On a Mac click Lightroom go into Catalog Settings go to File Handeling.
+On a Mac click Lightroom go into Catalog Settings go to File Handling.
 Now you can set your Standard Preview Size and Preview Quality to a lower setting to help your previews load a bit snappier.
-This will obviously effect your preview quality so adjust it to your taste.
+This will obviously change your preview quality so adjust it to your taste.